boonious/hui/README.md

 ## Usage

-Hui enables [Solr](http://lucene.apache.org/solr/) querying, updating and other forms of interaction (forthcoming) in [Elixir](https://elixir-lang.org) or [Phoenix](https://phoenixframework.org) applications.
+Hui enables [Solr](http://lucene.apache.org/solr/) querying, updating and other forms of interaction in [Elixir](https://elixir-lang.org) or [Phoenix](https://phoenixframework.org) applications.
 Typical Solr data can be contained within a core (index) held on a single server or a data collection in distributed server architecture (cloud).